milind-prajapat/Rubiks-Cube/README.md

 The simulator is already equipped with a cube solving algorithm, named The Two-Phase algorithm by [Herbert Kociemba](https://www.speedsolving.com/wiki/index.php/Herbert_Kociemba).
 It's an external package called [Kociemba](https://github.com/Megalomatt/Kociemba).<br />

 ## Instructions To Use
-One can find the required files to run the simulator in the [Builds](https://github.com/milind-prajapat/Rubiks-Cube/tree/main/Builds) folder of the repository.
-Android users can use the apk file to install the application, whereas windows users can go with the [Windows_x86_x64](https://github.com/milind-prajapat/Rubiks-Cube/tree/main/Builds/Windows_x86_x64) folder.<br />
+One can find the required files to run the simulator in the [Builds](https://github.com/milind-prajapat/Rubiks-Cube/tree/main/Builds) directory of the repository.
+Android users can use the apk file to install the application, whereas windows users can go with the [Windows_x86_x64](https://github.com/milind-prajapat/Rubiks-Cube/tree/main/Builds/Windows_x86_x64) directory.<br />

 The Fetch state button is exclusively meant for testing and debugging purposes and is only available for desktop users.
-The fetch state button saves cube's current state into a text file named [CurrentState.txt](https://github.com/milind-prajapat/Rubiks-Cube/blob/main/Builds/Windows_x86_x64/Rubiks%20Cube_Data/CurrentState.txt) which is available in the simulator's data folder.<br />
+The fetch state button saves cube's current state into a text file named [CurrentState.txt](https://github.com/milind-prajapat/Rubiks-Cube/blob/main/Builds/Windows_x86_x64/Rubiks%20Cube_Data/CurrentState.txt) which is available in the simulator's data directory.<br />

 You can use the pointing devices as well as the keyboard keys to use the simulator.<br />